DiceTechnology/dev-sandpit/README.md

 ##### (3) Ansible vault key

-make sure you have `~/.ansible.cfg` file on your machine with these contents (pointing to a real ansible vault key):
+make sure you have `~/.ansible.cfg` file on your machine with below contents (pointing to a real ansible vault key):
 ```
 [defaults]
 vault_password_file = /path/to/your/local/ansible.key